Joan Cusack: Shameless

 In 2010, Cusack joined the Showtime drama/comedy Shameless as Sheila Jackson, the mother of Karen Jackson (Laura Slade Wiggins).
 The first season premiered on January 9, 2011, and had its first finale March 27, 2011.
 Cusack replaced actress Allison Janney, who portrayed the role in the first edit of the pilot episode.
 Janney took the role with the understanding the character would be less prominent on the show, but when producers decided to increase the character's screen presence, she was forced to pull out of the part to honor her series commitment on the ABC comedy Mr. Sunshine.
-Cusack has received critical acclaim for her performance, receiving Primetime Emmy Award for Outstanding Guest Actress in a Drama Series nominations in 2011, 2012, and 2013, as well as a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series in 2014 and 2015, winning in the later year.
+Cusack has received critical acclaim for her performance, receiving Primetime Emmy Award for Outstanding Guest Actress in a Drama Series nominations in 2011, 2012, and 2013, as well as a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series in 2014 and 2015, winning in the latter year.

 Personal life

-Cusack married attorney Richard Burke in 1996 They have two sons: Dylan John and Miles.
+Cusack married attorney Richard Burke in 1996.
+They have two sons.
 Cusack owns a home in Three Oaks Township, Michigan, and lives in Chicago, Illinois.

 Since 2011, Cusack has owned Judy Maxwell Home, a gift shop in Old Town, Chicago.
-The shop is named for Barbra Streisand's character in What's Up Doc?, Cusack's favorite movie.
+The shop is named after Barbra Streisand's character in What's Up Doc?
+(1972), Cusack's favorite movie.